jumanjiman/bz1099206/README.md

 One should not have to reinstall the packages to get a working set.

-To reproduce the behavior, clone this repo [1] and run `script/test` as a user with privileges to run `docker`.
+To reproduce the behavior, clone this repo [1] and run as a user with privileges to run `docker`:

+    script/bootstrap
+    script/test

-`script/test` builds four docker images:
+`script/bootstrap` builds four docker images:

 * f20
 * f20_with_reinstall
 * rawhide
 * rawhide_with_reinstall

-It then runs the `go get` command to demonstrate the error:
+`script/test` runs the `go get` command to demonstrate the error:

 ```
 ===> Running gotest in f20...